nshid/AndroBluetoothEX/README.md

 ## To use

 Install the latest version of [Android Studio with SDK](https://developer.android.com/studio/index.html) to open an existing project.
-Create a new folder "CodeFind" in the [project directory](https://developer.android.com/studio/projects/index.html).
+Create a new folder "AndroBluetoothEX" in the [project directory](https://developer.android.com/studio/projects/index.html).
 Copy all files from this project into this folder.
 Execute the following commands via Android Studio:

 ### Android Studio